ninjasujan/ninjasujan/README.md

 ### hey there

 hi, I'm **Sujan**, a passionate self-taught full-stack web developer Having 3 years of experience working in a product-driven startup.
-Having a great interest in product development, learning software architecture design principles, and solving complex system design problems.
-Experienced in containerized server architecture and serverless microservice design principles.
+A keen interest in product development, knowledge of software architecture design concepts, and ability to analyze and resolve difficult design issues.
+Experienced with serverless microservice design principles and containerized server architecture.

-Currently working on AI-based recruitment software product as Senior full-stack developer.
+Currently employed as a Senior Full-Stack Developer on an AI-based recruitment software solution.

  <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="320" />